May 20, 2020

 Before we get into the five steps taken to get slate from the quarry to your home, we thought we would give you some background on the material.

 A metamorphic rock, slate is derived from the process of metamorphism from clay or volcanic ash.
 It is the finest grained form of metamorphic rock.
-Although the majority of slate in Europe comes from Spain, there are actually many UK quarries, with Wales, Cornwall, and Cumbria forming the main source of the material on our shores.
+Although the majority of slate in Europe comes from Spain, there are actually many UK quarries, with Wales and Cumbria forming the main source of the material on our shores.

 Slate is not only perfect for use in roofing tiles, it’s also an ideal material for flooring too.
 This is mainly down to its characteristics as a naturally slip-resistant floor, making it ideal for wet areas of the home such as the bathroom or outdoor areas.